PraxedoOur blog How Energy and Utilities Companies Can Get AI Ready

 “AI has the potential to cut energy waste, lower energy costs, and facilitate and accelerate the use of clean renewable energy sources in power grids worldwide,” explains a report from Deloitte.
 “It can also improve the planning, operation, and control of power systems and can be used to improve interactions with customers and field workers.”

-To reach its potential, the humans behind AI implementation need to be smart about executing.
-That process begins with an organization’s digital transformation strategy.
+To reach its potential, the humans behind AI implementation in an energy company need to be smart about executing.
+This process begins with an organization’s digital transformation strategy, which should specifically enable utilities to adapt to new technologies efficiently.

 Why digital transformation is a necessity